-At the hearing the employee's Manager will outline the details of the alleged misconduct or performance issue and go through the evidence gathered.
+At the hearing the appropriate manager will outline the details of the alleged misconduct and go through the evidence gathered.
 The employee will be allowed to explain their case, ask questions, present evidence and call witnesses.

 If the employee cannot attend the hearing once arranged they should inform the Commission in advance, where possible.
 If this is due to circumstances outside their control and unforeseeable then the Commission will re-arrange.
-The hearing will similarly be rearranged if the employee's Manager cannot attend.
-In special circumstances such as long-term sickness absence or pre-arranged leave another Commission Manager may attend the meeting in the place of the employee's own Manager.
-Where an employee is persistently unable or unwilling to attend a disciplinary hearing without good cause, the Commission will hold a hearing in their absence based on evidence available resulting from the investigation process.
+Where an employee is persistently unable or unwilling to attend a disciplinary hearing without good cause, the Commission may hold a hearing in their absence based on evidence available resulting from the investigation process.